In order to start accepting PayPal with Braintree, you’ll need to:

 - Click Submit

 Once you have successfully linked your PayPal Business Account to your Braintree Control Panel, you may notice that a REST API app has been created in your PayPal Apps Control Panel.
 This app allows Braintree to interact with the PayPal API on your behalf – without it, you will be unable to process PayPal transactions through your Braintree account.
 We recommend that you do not delete the REST API app at any time.
-Contact our Support team for more information.
+Contact us for more information.

 To keep your transaction management in a centralized location, we recommend enabling PayPal disputes in your Braintree Control Panel.
 Learn more in our PayPal disputes support article.